-The Model Q46D is a versatile on-line monitoring system designed for the continuous measurement of dissolved oxygen in solution.
+The Model Q45D/60 is a highly versatile on-line monitoring system designed for the continuous measurement of dissolved oxygen in solution.
 The full scale operating range of the system 0-40 ppm, and the sensing system will operate on water streams with temperatures ranging from 0 to 50°C.